opencarecc/opencareMakerPlaybook/why_opencare.md

 *Open care refers to the design/production process.* That is, it refers to the characteristics of a co-design and co-production process: the process leading to the realization of the products and services on which an aimed care system is based.

-## How the maker movement is transforming care